MicrosoftDocs/azure-management-docs/articles/azure-portal/capture-browser-trace.md

    :::image type="content" source="media/capture-browser-trace/edge-network-export-har.png" alt-text="Screenshot showing how to Export HAR on the Network tab in Edge.":::

-1. Stop the Steps Recorder and save the recording.
+1. Stop the Steps Recorder, and save the recording.

 1. Back in the browser developer tools pane, select the **Console** tab.
 Right-click one of the messages, then select **Save as...**, and save the console output to a text file.